hamstergene/swift-input-scanner/README.md

 ### Error handling

-The error handling is non-existing yet.

 All functions return `nil` if parsing failed, or EOF is reached.
-The `var eof` property can be used to distinguish between those two.
+The `eof` property can be used to distinguish between those two.

-If parsing fails, the scanner is left in undetermined state.
-Currently, all value reading functions stop at first bad character, which means it will be the next character seen by the scanner.
+The value reading functions stop at first bad character, which means it will be the next character seen by the scanner.
 For example, calling `readDouble()` on "1eX" string will consume "1e" and return nil, the following `readCharacter()` call will return "X".

 ## License

 The standard MIT license.
-See [LICENSE.md].
+See [LICENSE] file.